argonjs/generator-argon/README.md

 In Argon, enter `<your-ip>:1337` as the url to see the example app.

-The project will also serve up any .html files it finds in a ```www/``` directory (if you create one).
-If you just want to use this sample as a debugger for your existing Argon html project, create a ```www/``` directory and copy you web application into it.

 To use the remote debugger, enter  `<your-ip>:1337/debug/` in Argon, and load your channel on your desktop browser.
+The remote debugger should work with any .html files in your project.